taoshidev/request-network/VALIDATOR_INSTRUCTIONS.md

    - **Header Key**: `x-taoshi-consumer-request-key`
    - **ReqNet Processing**: Receives and authenticates the consumer request, verifies ownership.
    - **ReqNet to OPS Request**: Sends a request to the OPS with a header key `x-taoshi-validator-request-key`.
-   - **Communication Keys**: Uses `x-taoshi-request-key` for communication between ReqNet UI and Validator Node.
+   - **Communication Keys**: Uses `x-taoshi-request-key` for communication between Request Network Marketplace UI and Validator Server.

 ### Endpoint Creation